bbbutterwell/books/wkuf_ch00.md

 [^realmsOfFolk]: The Realms of Folk are where the Folk live.[^folk]

-[^folk]: "Folk" are People, and then any species which Folk eventually deem to be sufficiently People-like, and therefore worthy of being called Folk.
+[^folk]: "Folk" are People, and then any species which Folk eventually deem to be sufficiently Folk-like, and therefore worthy of being called Folk.
 If you think about this, this means Folk could be anyone, or anything.
 But this is not yet how it was, in the Isles of which we now speak.

 [^isleOfNought]: The Isle of Nought was where the Nought is rumoured to have begun to be so insatiably Spun.
 More on this phenomenon at some much later time - we are destined to need to deal with it at some future point.
 So say the Prophecies.

-[^greatChange]: The Great Change is an event of Worlds-altering relevance, which began as a rather sudden encroachment of the Seas, on the border regions of the Realms of Folk, which brought with it no small amount of trouble - including, as you might surmise of a world filled with dungeons and subterranean labyrinths and entire kingdoms of caverns, no small number of very *un*-Folk-like refugees of previously unsettling disposition.
+[^greatChange]: The Great Change is an event of Worlds-altering relevance, which began as a rather sudden encroachment of the Seas, on the border regions of the Realms of Folk, which brought with it a tide of trouble - including, as you might surmise of a world filled with dungeons and subterranean labyrinths and entire kingdoms of caverns, no small number of very *un*-Folk-like refugees of previously unsettling disposition.
 The Great Change was not at the time considered anything Great, by nearly anyone at all (except, of course for the Chaos Warlocks  [^chaosWarlocks]).

 [^chaosWarlocks]: Chaos Warlocks always love when things go thoroughly sideways, it seems... but I am quite digressing.
+Let's move on.